sonus21/rqueue/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.sonus21/rqueue)](https://repo1.maven.org/maven2/com/github/sonus21/rqueue)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 ### Rqueue is an asynchronous task executor(worker) built for spring framework based on the spring framework's messaging library backed by Redis.
+It can be used as message broker as well, where all services code is in Spring.

 ## Features